Auties00/Cobalt/README.md

 Whatsapp4j has been renamed to Cobalt to comply with an official request coming from Whatsapp.
 The repository's history was cleared to comply with this request, but keep in mind that the project has been actively developed for over two years.
 To be clear, this library is not affiliated with Whatsapp LLC in any way.
+I am not responsible for how you may use this library and you are expected to follow Whatsapp's TOS.
-This is a personal project that I maintain in my free time
+This is a personal project that I maintain in my free time.

 ### What is Cobalt

 Cobalt is a library built to interact with Whatsapp.
 It can be used with:
-1. Whatsapp Web (Companion)
+1. Whatsapp Web (Companion - Web & Pairing Code)
 2. Whatsapp Mobile (Personal and Business)

 ### Donations